centrapay/centrapay-docs/src/api/batch/farmlands.md

 }
 {% endjson %}

-Balance Update and Deleting Contacts
+Update the balance on an account and remove all contacts associated with it.
+Note, this renders the balance un-spendable.
 {% json %}
 {
   externalId: "9b2ec6d1-c83b-496a-8e52-2989f23d9076",